Concerns and complaints

 What outcome can I expect?

-While a Request for Reconsideration may or may not result in a change to the original decision, it is the responsibility of the AccessAbility Services Coordinator to provide a clear explanation for the reasoning behind any reconsideration outcome.
+While a Request for Reconsideration may or may not result in a change to the original decision, it is the responsibility of the AccessAbility Services Manager to provide a clear explanation for the reasoning behind any reconsideration outcome.

 Additionally, it is the responsibility of AccessAbility Services to respond to the student's request in a timely manner.
 The length of time involved will depend on the complexity of the circumstances, as well as the number of parties involved.